Air fryer canned potatoes

 Season with salt and pepper.

-Add 1/4 tsp of dried parsley, garlic powder and if you’d like then also add 1/4 tsp of paprika and rosemary.
+Add ¼ teaspoon of dried parsley, garlic powder and if you'd like then also add ¼ teaspoon of paprika and dried rosemary (or fresh).

 Add a little more spray vegetable oil if needed.